TomaszWoloszyn983/shopping-list-application/README.md

 ### **Item View**

-Left-click on the item element drop-down menu, where the items description is deisplayed also the user can update or delete the item.
+Left-click on the item element drop-down menu, where the items description is displayed, also the user can update or delete the item.
 More information about editing items [here](#edit-item)

 ![Create List](documentation/images/components/list_item1.jpg)